rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/parameters.md

 # State machine

-There are 3 important variables that will manage the state of the bioreactor
+There are 3 important variables that will manage the state of the bioreactor:

 - PARAM_STATUS : the current status of the bioreactor
 - PARAM_ERROR : if there is any error in one of the processes
 - PARAM_ENABLED : the functions that are currently enabled

-The PARAM_ENABLED will allow to activate or deactivate some function of the bioreactor.
+The `PARAM_ENABLED (AZ)` will allow to activate or deactivate some function of the bioreactor.
 It is for example possible to disable heating while keeping all the other functionalities active.

 ## PARAM_STATUS